CCDirectLink/ccbot/doc/SETTINGS.md

 ## Both (local, global)

 `prefix`: Part of Commando

-`emotes`: See EMOTES.md (Automatically maintained for per-guild settings) `emote-<EMOTE REF>`: See EMOTES.md.
+`emotes`: See EMOTES.md (Automatically maintained for per-guild settings)

+`emote-<EMOTE REF>`: See EMOTES.md.
 Values are emoteResolverNina inputs because otherwise it would be recursive.

+`emotes-registry-allowList` and `emotes-registry-blockList`: Used for filtering emotes when building the bot's emote registry.
+The block list takes priority over the allow list.
+Setting allow list to an empty array will effectively stop the bot from loading any emotes from a given guild.
+NOTE: This setting shouldn't be used for censoring emotes as emojiResolverNina allows sending emotes by ID!
+Also local administrators can still use the `emotes` array to expose emotes globally, which is a feature: in conjunction with allow/block lists it can be used for using different names (renaming) of guild emotes in emojiResolverNina.

 `headerless-say`: Removes the "who did it" header from the `say` command.
  Does *not* do "if not per-guild, fallover to global setting", but instead is useful to make DMs nicer.